| EasterIts Origins,

 with the Christian festival of "Pasch" ("Pascua" in

-Latin), which is the Christian celebration of the Jewish 'Passover',
+Latin), which is the Christian celebration of the Jewish 'Passover' and

 So, in essence, modern day Easter is a combination